elunna/recipes/sides_and_appetizers/garlic-thyme mashed potatoes.md

 # Garlic-Thyme Mashed Potatoes
 ---
-Yield: 8-10 cups
+Yield: 8-10 cup
 Prep time: 25 min

 ## Ingredients
-5 pounds Yukon Gold potatoes, cut into 1 ½-inch pieces Kosher salt and freshly ground pepper
+5 lb Yukon Gold potatoes, cut into 1 1/2-inch pieces Kosher salt and freshly ground pepper
 4 garlic cloves, peeled and smashed
-1 ½ cups whole milk
+1 1/2 cup whole milk
 1 stick unsalted butter, plus more for serving
 3 sprigs fresh thyme

 ## Instructions
-1. Place potatoes in a large pot with 2 tablespoons salt and garlic.
+1. Place potatoes in a large pot with 2 tbsp salt and garlic.
 Add water to cover by 1 inch and bring to a boil.
 Then reduce heat to medium and simmer until potatoes are tender and can be pierced easily with a fork, 12 to 15 minutes.

 2. Drain potatoes and garlic in a colander.
 Return to pot and cook over medium, stirring frequently, until pale, dry, and a film begins to form on bottom of pot, 2 to 3 minutes.
 Working in batches, press through a ricer into a large bowl, or mash directly in pot with a potato masher.
 Cover to keep warm.